Belinda Jack: Other research work and publications

-Jack co-authored Epreuve avant la lettre: George Sand et l'autobiographie renversee (Literature, 134 (2004), 121–130) which is written in the French language.
+Jack co-authored Epreuve avant la lettre: George Sand et l'autobiographie renversee (Literature, 134 (2004), 121–130) which is written in French.

-As well as authoring books and academic publications, Jack is widely published through her many articles, essays, chapters and reviews.
+As well as books and academic publications, Jack has published articles, essays, chapters and reviews.
 These have appeared in The Wall Street Journal, Literary Review, The Times Literary Supplement, Times Higher Education and BBC History.
-She has regularly appeared on BBC Radio and television, as well as speaking frequently at literary festivals across the UK.
+She has appeared on BBC Radio and television, as well as at literary festivals across the UK.

-Reviews of The Woman Reader have been generally positive.